5 Ways To Display Images in Python

 3. Pillow

-This library often offers simple methods for Image manipulations.
+Pillow, or Python Imaging Library, offers simple methods for image manipulations, making it a go-to Python Imaging Library.
 We can say that it is an image-only library because of its simplicity and adaptability.
 The functions we are gonna using are open() and show() from PILLOW’s Image module.
 This action is just within three lines of code.

 Code: